shalant/dynamicwine215/README.md

 ## Special Gotchas of your projects (Problems you faced, unique elements of your project)

 ## Technical Description of your project like- Installation, Setup, How to contribute.
+### From the command line, type "git clone https://github.com/carolinetwyman/dynamicwine.git".
+Then type "npm install," and "npm start."
+If you want to seed our dummy wine list, type "npm run seed".
+Alternatively, you can manually enter a wine list.